Best GPUs for Ryzen 7 9700X – our top Nvidia and AMD picks

 How to select the best GPU for this CPU

 Selecting a GPU for your rig may seem like a simple task, but it actually isn't.
-Once you enter the market, you'll be surprised at the number of options that are available.
+Once you enter the market, you'll be surprised at the number of available options.
 So, it’s pretty common to get confused during the selection process, and you may also end up choosing the wrong graphics card if you try to rush the process.
 To help you out, we're going to list down a few factors that you should consider before making a final purchase.

 Budget